tybottorff/bottorffdocs/notes/literature_notes.md

  - 1 14 day course of teplizumab in non-diabetics at high risk for T1D, helps people remain T1D-free
  - changes in C-peptide with teplizumab treatment associated with increases in partially exhausted memory KLRG1<sup>+</sup>TIGIT<sup>+</sup> CD8s that showed reduced secretion of IFNγ and TNFα
 # Teplizumab induces persistent changes in the antigen-specific repertoire in individuals at-risk for type 1 diabetes
+## Abstract/introduction
+ - TN10: 14 day course of teplizumab to see if it would delay/prevent stage 3 T1D (clinical diagnosis) in those with high-risk (stage 2 T1D)
  - teplizumab: FcR non-binding anti-CD3 mAb approved to delay T1D progresion in at-risk patients
  - scRNAseq
  - reduced expression of genes in TCR and activation pathways in responders
  - increased expression of exhaustion/immune regulation genes with teplizumab treatment in CD8s
- - differentiation of CD8 exhausted/memory cells with teplizumab treatment
+ - differentiation of CD8 exhausted/memory cells with teplizumab treatment (pseudotime analyses)
- - transcriptional signatures of activation in CD4/CD8 T cells at 3 month time point
+ - transcriptional signatures of activation in CD4/CD8 T cells at 3 month time point (reversed at 18 months)
  - 3 month time point: reduced expression of TCR receptor/activation genes in responders
  - CD8s: increased expression of exhaustion/immune regulation genes after teplizumab treatment
  - differentiation of CD8s after teplizumab treatment (pseudotime analyses)
  - **IL7R* expression reduced and patients with lower CD127 expression had longer diabetes free intervals**
  - frequency of autoantigen reactive CD8s expanded in placebo group over 18 months, didn't increase in teplizumab group
+## Results
+ - higher % (of parent CD3) of CD4 (at 6 months) and CD8 (at 3 months) T cells in R
+ - IL7R downregulated in R at 3 months, also decreased at 18 months
+ - reduced expression of CD127 in TEMRA and CM CD8s at 3 months, reduced frequency of CD127<sup>+</sup> CM CD8s at 3 and 6 months
+ - patients with lower CD127 expression at 3 and 18 months had longer median time to diagnosis with stage 3 T1D
+ - lower CD127 expression associated with slower disease progression
+ - enhanced expression of exhaustion genes in effector/memory CD8s with teplizumab
-# TGF-β cytokine signaling promotes CD8<sup>+</sup> T cell development and low-affinity CD4<sup>+</sup> T cell homeostasis by regulation of interleuokin-7 receptor-α expression
+# TGF-β cytokine signaling promotes CD8<sup>+</sup> T cell development and low-affinity CD4<sup>+</sup> T cell homeostasis by regulation of interleukin-7 receptor-α expression
  - IL-7Rα induced upon T cell positive selection
  - **TGF-β signaling promotes IL-7Rα expression and CD8 differentiation**
 # Th2 cell clonal expansion at diagnosis in human type 1 diabetes